How to design your perfect cooking space

 Without a doubt, the most used area in the house is the kitchen.
 Three times a day for the next 365 days, the kitchen has seen it all.
 Breakfasts, lunches, dinners, and even the occasional pastries.
 With this volume of constant use, it is only natural that a lot of considerations are taken when designing and creating a kitchen.
 Considerations include the materials, the countertops, the location and of course maintenance.

 With so many kitchen interior design ideas, it’s almost difficult to decide which one suits the homeowner.
-This is especially true with the growth of high rise condominiums and built-in kitchens.
+This is especially true with the growth of high rise condominiums and built in kitchens.
 Here are a few tips and schemes interior designers suggest in order to create the perfect kitchen.

 THE KITCHEN TRIANGLE

 When designing a kitchen, interior designers use what is called the kitchen triangle diagram.
 This is a strategy wherein the kitchen interior design scheme coincides with the diagram to create a fully organized kitchen.
-The triangle is laid out with the sink at the centre and the refrigerator and cook stove on either side.
+The triangle is laid out with the sink at the center and the refrigerator and cook stove on either side.
 This diagram adapts to all types of kitchen layouts such as the L kitchen, the U kitchen, and the island.

 Many kitchens, especially the modern ones, adopt the modular kitchen design scheme.
 The modular kitchen interior design relies mostly on varied size units ranging from 300mm to 900mm, which are then put together to form one whole kitchen.
-Majority of the units are made of high-pressure laminates, which is easy to clean and is abundant in supply.
+Majority of the units are made of high pressure laminates, which is easy to clean and is abundant in supply.

 The best part of modular kitchens is that they are custom built to the allocated kitchen space, giving designers a wide range of ideas such as integrated refrigerators or even pull out counters for added chopping space.